JdenHartog/vu_ams/README.md

 # About

 The vu_ams plug-in sends event markers from OpenSesame to the VU-AMS device (www.vu-ams.nl) to mark events in the VU-AMS data.
 These events can be used for analyzing the VU-AMS data.
-For example by automatically creating labels based upon the event markers send by OpenSesame.
+For example by automatically creating labels based on the event markers send by OpenSesame.

 # Dependencies